-U.S. 'done talking' about North Korea, China must act: U.N. envoy
+China must decide on further action against North Korea: U.S. ambassador to U.N.

 Haley said last Tuesday that the United States had been making progress with China.

 Some diplomats had expected the United States, Japan and South Korea to ask for the 15-member U.N.
-Security Council to meet on Monday over the test, but no such request has yet been made.
+Security Council to meet on Monday over the test.
+Haley said on Sunday that the United States saw "no point in having an emergency session if it produces nothing of consequence."

-Such a meeting would set the stage for a likely showdown between the United States and Russia over whether Friday's launch was a long-range rocket test.
+Such a meeting would have set the stage for a likely showdown between the United States and Russia over whether Friday's launch was a long-range rocket test.
+It was unclear if any other Security Council members, such as Japan, planned to request a meeting.

 Diplomats say China and Russia only view a long-range missile test or nuclear weapon test as a trigger for further possible U.N.
 Security Council sanctions.

 The Pentagon and South Korean military believe Friday's test was an ICBM.
-However, a Russian Defence Ministry official said Moscow's data indicated it was only a medium-range missile.
+However, a Russian Defense Ministry official said Moscow's data indicated it was only a medium-range missile.

-The United States and Russia have waged rival campaigns at the U.N.
-Security Council over the type of ballistic missile fired by North Korea on July 4.
+The United States and Russia have waged rival campaigns at the Security Council over the type of ballistic missile fired by North Korea on July 4.
 Western powers said it was an ICBM, while Russia said it was medium-range.

 North Korea has been under U.N. sanctions since 2006 over its ballistic missile and nuclear programs and the Security Council has ratcheted up the measures in response to five nuclear weapons tests and two long-range missile launches.

-Haley has said some options to strengthen U.N. sanctions were to restrict the flow of oil to North Korea's military and weapons programmes, increasing air and maritime restrictions and imposing sanctions on senior officials.
+Haley has said some options to strengthen U.N. sanctions were to restrict the flow of oil to North Korea's military and weapons programs, increasing air and maritime restrictions and imposing sanctions on senior officials.

 Traditionally, the United States and China have negotiated sanctions on North Korea before formally involving other Security Council members.